Intrapersonal Dynamics

 Start with existing relationships, not new ones.
 You probably already have people in your life who have the potential to become closer if you invested more.
 Deepening existing connections is often easier than building new ones from scratch.
 Reach out more consistently.
 Suggest plans.
 Be the one who initiates.
 Not aggressively, but regularly enough that the relationship has room to develop.

-Additionally, be specific about what you need.
+Going back to relationships in general, be specific about what you need.
 Loneliness makes you crave connection in general, which leads to vague efforts that don’t work.
 Instead, identify which specific need isn’t being met.
 Do you need someone to talk to about what you’re actually thinking?
 Do you need physical presence?
 Do you need to vent?
 Do you need help with something concrete?

 Permanence

 What you can do is build a life where loneliness is temporary and manageable rather than chronic and overwhelming.
 Where you have enough relationships that if one falters, you’re not left with nothing.
 Where you know how to reach out when it starts creeping in, rather than withdrawing further.
+Loneliness will still visit, but it won’t have to stay.

 Agency

 Passivity leads back to loneliness.
 Waiting for connection to happen to you doesn’t work.
 Hoping people will reach out first doesn’t work.
 Expecting relationships to maintain themselves doesn’t work.
-If you’re not willing to initiate, to be vulnerable, and to invest effort, you guarantee isolation, no matter how many people theoretically exist in your life.
+If you’re not willing to initiate, to be vulnerable, and to invest effort, you guarantee loneliness, no matter how many people theoretically exist in your life.